SRXDModdingGroup/SRXDVisualsProjectTemplate/README.md

 ### Creating a New Visual Element

 - Create a new folder in the Bundles folder to contain the assets for your visual element
-- Create a new folder in the Scripts folder to contain any scripts used by your visual element
+- Create a new folder in the Scripts folder to contain any scripts used by your visual element.
+Add an assembly definition to this folder
 - Create a new GameObject in your scene.
 Ensure that the prefab's transform is all 0 for position and rotation, and all 1 for scale
 - Add the VisualsEventReceiver script to your GameObject
 - Drag the GameObject into your new assets folder to create a prefab